TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 * Define and identify: **IDE**, **Python**
 * Identify the key concepts that will be covered in the course
-* Set up and log into an account for the course's online IDE, Cloud9
+* Set up and log into an account for the course's online IDE
-* Save and turn in a file via the Cloud9 IDE
+* Save and turn in a file via the online IDE

 ##Materials/Preparation
 * Update the collaboration policy, IDE information, grading percentages, and general syllabus based on your preferences and your school's requirements
-* Create an account on Cloud9 and update the student Sign Up Guide with your username
+* Create an account on online IDE and update the student Sign Up Guide with your username
 * Update the student Sign Up Guide with file naming and turn-in conventions for your course
-* [Sign Up Guide]: the IDE guide for students
+* [Sign Up Guide], [Sign Up Guide pdf]: the IDE guide for students
 * [Sign Up Guide Teachers]: the IDE guide for teachers
 * [Python Code]: code to display and have students submit online